mikeperry-tor/acwiki/Survival-Guides/Rdsys-Survival-Guide.md

 We should check the journald logs of the rdsys-telegram service in the rdsys user of polyanthum.torproject.org.
 And contact @irl to see if the problem is in their side.

+There is currently an issue with the dynamic bridges and this is happening more often: https://gitlab.torproject.org/tpo/anti-censorship/team/-/issues/159

 ### Number of bridges is not changing in rdsys

 In this case there is an issue on the communication between rdsys and bridgestrap (https://gitlab.torproject.org/tpo/anti-censorship/rdsys/-/issues/249).